 The Company's Audit Committee is comprised of Messrs.
-Barlett (Chairman), Sanders and Ballbach, all of whom the Board has affirmatively determined are independent of the Company and its management under the rules of the NYSE and SEC.
-The Board has also affirmatively determined that Mr. Barlett is a "financial expert," as such term is defined in Item 401(h) of Regulation S-K. Because Mr. Ballbach is not standing for reelection, we expect him to be replaced on the Audit Committee by the Director Nominee, Mr. Hoffmeister.
+Hoffmeister (Chairman), Barlett and Sanders, all of whom the Board has affirmatively determined are independent of the Company and its management under the rules of the NYSE and the Securities and Exchange Commission (the "SEC").
+Mr. McGuinn, the Director nominee, has been nominated to join the Audit Committee, and the Board has determined that he is independent and that he is a "financial expert" as the term is defined in Item 401(h) of Regulation S-K. The Board has also affirmatively determined that Messrs.
+Hoffmeister and Barlett are independent and "financial experts."

-The Audit Committee is responsible for (1) the hiring or termination of independent auditors and approving any non-audit work performed by such auditor, (2) approving the overall scope of the audit, (3) assisting the Board of Directors in monitoring the integrity of our financial statements, the independent auditors' qualifications and independence, the performance of the independent auditors and our internal audit function and our compliance with legal and regulatory requirements, (4) annually reviewing an independent auditors' report describing the auditing firms' internal quality control procedures, any material issues raised by the most recent internal quality-control review, or peer review, of the auditing firm, (5) discussing the annual audited financial and quarterly statements with management and the independent auditor, (6) discussing earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies, (7) discussing policies with respect to risk assessment and risk management, (8) meeting separately, periodically, with management, internal auditors and the independent auditor, (9) reviewing with the independent auditor any audit problems or difficulties and managements' response, (10) setting clear hiring policies for employees or former employees of the independent auditors, (11) annually reviewing the adequacy of the Audit Committee's written charter, (12) handling such other matters that are specifically delegated to the Audit Committee by the Board of Directors from time to time, (13) reporting regularly to the full Board of Directors and (14) evaluating the Board of Directors' performance.
-The Board of Directors has adopted the Celanese Global Business Conduct Policy, which applies to all Directors, officers and employees, and a Financial Code of Ethics, which sets forth additional ethics requirements for the Chief Executive Officer, Chief Financial Officer and Controller.
+The Audit Committee is responsible for (1) the hiring or termination of independent auditors and approving any non-audit work performed by such auditor, (2) approving the overall scope of the audit, (3) assisting the Board of Directors in monitoring the integrity of our financial statements, the independent auditors' qualifications and independence, the performance of the independent auditors and our internal audit function and our compliance with legal and regulatory requirements, (4) annually reviewing an independent auditors' report describing the auditing firms' internal quality control procedures, any material issues raised by the most recent internal quality-control review, or peer review, of the auditing firm, (5) discussing the annual audited financial and quarterly statements with management and the independent auditor, (6) discussing earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies, (7) discussing policies with respect to risk assessment and risk management, (8) meeting separately, periodically, with management, internal auditors and the independent auditor, (9) reviewing with the independent auditor any audit problems or difficulties and managements' response, (10) setting clear hiring policies for employees or former employees of the independent auditors, (11) annually reviewing the Board of Directors has adopted the Celanese Global Business Conduct Policy, which applies to all Directors, officers and employees, and a Financial Code of Ethics, which sets forth additional ethics requirements for the Chief Executive Officer, Chief Financial Officer and Controller.
 Both the Global Business Conduct Policy and the Financial Code of Ethics are posted on our website.

-The Board of Directors adopted the Audit Committee Charter and appointed its members on January 5, 2005.
+The Board of Directors adopted the Audit Committee Charter and appointed its initial members on January 5, 2005.
 The Audit Committee held fifteen meetings during 2005.